jvalrog/atmega-timers/Readme.md

 Those libraries work by setting up the timer and executing a user-defined function after that time, repeating indefinitely.

-- When the "top" value is reached by the timer, an interrupt will happen.
-In this interrupt, the number of loops will increase till "loops" are reached.
+- When the `top` value is reached by the timer, an interrupt will happen.
+In this interrupt, the number of loops will increase till `loops` are reached.

-- When "loops" are reached, the user defined "f" function is called.
+- When `loops` are reached, the user defined `f` function is called.

 The functions look all the same: